ianlewis/repo-template-ts/README.md

 A set of [formatters and linters](#formatting-and-linting) are maintained to maintain repository code and configuration quality through PR checks.

-### Consistency
+### Consistency & Reproducibility

-We want the template to work as consistently as possible by minimizing issues due to conflicting installed package versions.
+Repositories created by this template should work as consistently as possible by minimizing issues due to conflicting installed package versions.
 Running commands and tools locally should have the same result between different local development machines and CI.
 Recommended language runtime versions are set via their respective ecosystem tooling.

 This template strives to minimize outside dependencies on tools and configuration requiring only a [minimal set](#requirements) of Unix userspace